 We are exposed to the risk of changing prices for fuels, including coal, natural gas and uranium.
 We have taken steps to manage this exposure by entering into fixed or capped price contracts for some of our coal requirements.
 We have also entered into natural gas swap arrangements designed to manage potential fluctuations in our power rates due to changes in the price of natural gas.
 The operator of our nuclear plants manages price and supply risk through use of long-term fixed or capped price contracts with multiple vendors of uranium ore mining, conversion and enrichment services.
 However, these arrangements do not cover all of our and our members' risk exposure to increases in the prices of fuels.
-Further, changes in the utilization of different generation resources may subject us to greater fuel price volatility; for example, as part of a broader effort to reduce carbon dioxide emissions, we may shift to generating more electricity at our natural gas fired facilities even though natural gas prices have historically been more volatile than other fuel sources.
+Further, changes in the utilization of different generation resources may subject us to greater fuel price volatility.
+For example, as part of a broader effort to reduce carbon dioxide emissions, we may shift to generating more electricity at our natural gas fired facilities even though natural gas prices have historically been more volatile than other fuel sources despite the recent depression in domestic natural gas prices caused by robust supplies, including production from shale gas.
 Therefore, increases in fuel prices could significantly increase the cost of electric service we provide to our members and affect their ability to perform their contractual obligations to us.